wwang721/neovim-config/README.md

 I chose not to use some famous plugins like [**coc.nvim**](https://github.com/neoclide/coc.nvim) and [**nvim-treesitter**](https://github.com/nvim-treesitter/nvim-treesitter), as I prefer a lightweight editor that launches quickly.

-If you don't need autocompletion or the outline/taglist window -- or if you're only using non-*Node.js*-based LSP servers (such as `clangd` for C++) or already have `Node.js` installed -- you can skip the next section.
+If you don't need autocompletion or the outline/taglist window -- or if you're only using non-*Node.js*-based LSP servers (such as `clangd` for C/C++) or already have `Node.js` installed -- you can skip the next section.

 ## 🧪 Install Node.js